 School of Criticism and Theory (SCT) at Cornell University

 The Critical Theory Cluster selects one graduate student per year (selected candidates are usually of advanced standing) to participate in the School of Criticism and Theory at Cornell University.
 Acceptance by the SCT is pre-approved, and funding is provided by The Graduate School (TGS).
 The funding provided by TGS is to support the tuition cost to attend SCT.
-In addition, the Critical Theory Cluster provides up to $600 in travel support; the participant should apply for other sources of funding for travel and accommodation costs.
+In addition, the Critical Theory Cluster provides up to $600 in travel support; the participant should apply for other sources of funding for the remaining travel and accommodation costs.